shlomiassaf/ng-cli-packagr-tasks/README.md

 The library comes with several built in tasks (typed tasks).

+You can review [the source code](/src/tasks) for some of the built-in typed tasks and build your own.

 ## Examples

 Before we dive into examples, it's important that we understand what information is available to us, provided by `ng-packagr`.